lclindu/BreakingTracesSimulation/README.md

 # BreakingTracesSimulation
-Simulation of breaking Traces  with differenct group.
+Simulation of breaking Traces  with different group.